-The Company paid \$37.2 million to purchase capped calls with certain financial institutions pursuant to capped call confirmations (the "Capped Calls").
+In March 2018, the Company paid \$37.2 million to purchase capped calls with certain financial institutions pursuant to capped call confirmations (the "Capped Calls").
 The Capped Calls have an initial strike price of \$113.75 per share, subject to certain adjustments, which corresponds to the initial conversion price of the Convertible Senior Notes.
 The Capped Calls have initial cap prices of \$153.13 per share, subject to certain adjustments.
 The Capped Calls cover, subject to anti-dilution adjustments, 3.5 million shares of common stock.
-By entering into the Capped Calls, the Company expects to reduce the potential dilution to its common stock (or, in the event the conversion is settled in cash, to reduce its cash payment obligation) in the event that at the time of conversion its stock price exceeds the conversion price under the Company, including a merger event, tender offer, and a nationalization, insolvency, or delisting involving the Company.
+By entering into the Capped Calls, the Company expects to reduce the potential dilution to its common stock (or, in the event the conversion is settled in cash, to reduce its cash payment obligation) in the event that at the time of conversion its stock price exceeds the conversion price under the Convertible Senior Notes.
+The Capped Calls are subject to either adjustment or termination upon the occurrence of specified extraordinary events affecting the Company, including a merger event, tender offer, and a nationalization, insolvency, or delisting involving the Company.
 Additionally, the Capped Calls are subject to certain specified additional disruption events that may give rise to a termination of the Capped Calls, including change in law, insolvency filing, and hedging disruptions.
-The Capped Calls were recorded as a reduction of the Company's additional paid-in capital in the accompanying condensed consolidated balance sheets.
+The Capped Calls were recorded as a reduction of the Company's additional paid-in capital in the condensed consolidated balance sheets in the period purchased.